dunesage/dunesage.github.io/README.md

+# Random Forest Ship Detection
-# Final Project, Atmospheric and Oceanic Sciences C111: Introduction to Machine Learning for the Physical Sciences
+Final Project in Atmospheric and Oceanic Sciences C111: Introduction to Machine Learning for the Physical Sciences

-# By Alex Akin
+By Alex Akin

 ## Introduction